×

 What is TPMS

-Tyre Pressure Monitoring Systems are an electronic system that measures the air pressure inside the tyres of a vehicle.
-They can alert a driver when the air pressure drops below a certain level.
+Tyre Pressure Monitoring Systems are an electronic system that measures the air pressure inside the tyres of a car.
+They alert drivers when the air pressure drops below a certain level.
 There are two types of TPMS: direct and indirect.

 Direct TPMS